1aurabrown/mela/README.md

 Tiny utility to trigger animations on scroll. **800 bytes gzipped.**

 ## Usage
-`mela` works by applying an `mela-is-visible` class to any '`.mela-animate` element when it enters the viewport.
+This fork of `mela` works by applying an `mela-is-visible` class to any '`.mela-animate` element when it enters the viewport.
 This fork assumes a single css transition will be used globally. [estrattonbailey/mela](https://github.com/estrattonbailey/mela) allows for further customization using a data attribute.

 ### Config